Michele Cappellari Python Programs

 Fit lines, planes, or hyperplanes to data with errors in all variables, possible outliers and intrinsic scatter

-Figure 10: Fitting of the (M/L)-\(\sigma \) relation in the Virgo cluster using ltsfit (taken from Cappellari et al. 2013a).
+Figure 11: Fitting of the (M/L)-σ relation in the Virgo cluster using ltsfit (Cappellari et al. 2013b, fig. 16).
 The green outliers above the relation are automatically removed from the fit.
 They turn out to be background galaxies and for this reason they do not follow the cluster relation.

 The code combines the Least Trimmed Squares (LTS) robust technique, proposed by Rousseeuw (1984) and speeded up in Rousseeuw & Van Driessen (2006), into a least-squares fitting algorithm which allows for intrinsic scatter and errors in all coordinates.
-This method makes the fit converge to the correct solution even in the presence of numerous catastrophic outliers (like in Figure 10), where the much simpler \(\sigma \)-clipping approach can converge to the wrong solution.
+This method makes the fit converge to the correct solution even in the presence of numerous catastrophic outliers (like in Figure 11), where the much simpler σ-clipping approach can converge to the wrong solution.

 How to install: Use pip install ltsfit.
 Without write access to the global site-packages directory, use pip install --user ltsfit.